-- Establish a culture of innovation and transformation within their organization; and
+- Establish or contribute to a culture of innovation and transformation within their organization

 This year's list features 25 leaders.